UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 #### Positive Example
 ```
 """
-This function calculates the total price of items in the shopping cart.
+Calculates the total price of items in the shopping cart by summing up individual item prices.

-:param cart: The shopping cart as a list of items.
+This function iterates through each item in the provided shopping cart, extracting the 'price'
+attribute from each item, and aggregating these prices to compute the overall total.

+:param cart: A list of items in the shopping cart.
+Each item should be an object or instance
+             with a 'price' attribute representing the cost of that particular item.
-:return: The total price as a float.
+:return: The total price as a floating-point number, representing the sum of individual item prices.
 """
 def calculate_total_price(cart):
     total_price = 0.0